k8gb-io/k8gb/CONTRIBUTING.md

 k8gb project is using the coding style suggested by the Golang community.
 See the [golang-style-doc](https://github.com/golang/go/wiki/CodeReviewComments) for details.

 Please follow this style to make k8gb easy to review, maintain and develop.
-Run `make lint` to automatically check if your code is compliant.
+Run `make check` to automatically check if your code is compliant.

 ## Commit and Pull Request message